Student: | Gary Peng |

 In the evenings, we played board games (I won Coup 3/5 times) and soccer, which was fun.

 This week felt rather slow.
 I spent most of my time trying to read and understand Dinur's proof the PCP Theorem, since one of the 7 research directions (see above) is related to this.
 We also had two meetings this week.
 On Tuesday, we met with Mursalin, who suggested that we read Lin et al. [FOCS'23], which seems relevant to our goal of abstracting the reduction in Chen et al. [SOSA'25] in terms of locally-decodable codes (LDCs).
 The next day, we met with Karthik, and Reina presented the proof of Lemma 3.3 in Lin [SODA'15], which uses threshold graphs to prove the W[1]-hardness of \(k\)-biclique.
-After the meeting, Reina, Mayank, and I got boba :)
+After the meeting, we got boba :)

 Since we are now three weeks in, I thought it would be good to summarize my 2 current research directions: